nazeehanimnaz/irremote-control-car/README.md

 ### - FAQs:
-  * Why does the L298N motor driver module need an external voltage of more than 12V?
-    * The driver needs to power up four 5V DC motors.
-This is not going to an easy task if a lesser voltage is used.
-Try removing one 9V battery and observe how the wheels don't rotate now.
   * Then why is a 5V supplied by the Arduino to the L298N motor driver module?
     * When the jumper is removed, the 5V regulator of the driver is disabled.
 Now, the 5V pin of the driver acts as an input pin and expects a 5V supply to power the its logic circuitry.
 Observe how the L298N driver does not switch on if this connection is removed.
-  * Why are 9V batteries used here instead of 18650 Li-ion rechargeable batteries?
+  * Why use 18650 Li-ion rechargeable batteries?
-    * I recommend using high quality 18650 Li-ion rechargeable batteries compared to using 9V batteries as Li-ion batteries are rechargeabale and very efficient for high powered devices.
-But the reasons why I used 9V batteries here are that, normal Li-ion batteries available in my country are not of good quality and can be used only a few times and the good quality ones are quite expensive.
+    * Rechargeble are always ech freindly and cost effective.
+Tehe 4 gear motors here only consume 6v each, and the connections are parallel according to the L298N.
+Hence a voltage of 6 would be enough for all 4 gear motors.
+But since the L298N consumes some extra voltage before giving it to the motors, we will need a voltage of bit more than 6v.
+We're using two 3.7v batteries which would give a total of 7.4v, which would be sufficient for the motors.
+Most important thing is to check the current supplied by the batteries.
+My batteries give 3500mA each and each gear motor uses a maximum of 250mA.
+Total current needed is 1000mA.
+Hence the batteries are good to give enough current to all the 4 motors.
   * How can I give the Arduino a portable power supply instead of a powerbank?
     * Use a seperate battery (not the one connected to the motor driver).
 Any type of battery can be used as long as it is within the recommended range.
 Either the barrel jack or the VIN can be used for this purpose.
-I recommend using high quality 18650 Li-ion rechargeable batteries for the reasons mentioned above.
-Using one 9V battery would not be efficient, as the battery would die very quickly.
+With 5V and 2A.